BerajRanjit/ESoftwarica/README.md

-# Username and Password "shrishak"
+# Username "beraj" and Password "qwerty"